pingcap/docs/ticdc/ticdc-changefeed-config.md

 # Specifies the log level of the Changefeed when the checksum validation for single-row data fails.
 The default value is "warn".
 Value options are "warn" and "error".
 corruption-handle-level = "warn"

 # The following configuration items only take effect when the downstream is Kafka.
+Supported starting from v7.1.1.
 [sink.kafka-config]
 # The mechanism of Kafka SASL authentication.
 The default value is empty, indicating that SASL authentication is not used.
 sasl-mechanism = "OAUTHBEARER"